Bay of Islands family itineraries

 Check into your accommodation and head down to the waterfront for an easy dinner of fish and chips on the beach.

-If your kids aren’t too tired, explore Russell by foot for the afternoon.
+If your kids aren’t too tired, explore Russell by foot in the afternoon.
 One of the most rewarding walks you can do as a family is the Flagstaff Hill Track.
 It starts on the corner of Kent and Wellington Streets (just 5 mins walk from Hone’s Garden) and will take about 30 minutes return.
 It’s an easy walking track, but it is uphill so could be difficult for young children.
 Once you reach the summit you’re treated to stunning 360 degree views of the Bay of Islands.

 On the last day of your long weekend in the Bay of Islands, visit the Waitangi Treaty Grounds.
 It’s unquestionably New Zealand’s most important historic site and a valuable place for children to learn about how New Zealand was shaped in 1840.
 With a day pass you can visit the museum, watch cultural performances, take part in a guided tour and more, plus children are free with an accompanying adult!